-(d) & (e): Strict monitoring of payment is done by conducting regular inspections and whenever there is a delay or non-payment of wages, claim cases are filed before the respective Regional Labour Commissioner (Central) who is an authority under the Act to decide the claims.
+(c) & (d): Strict monitoring of payment is done by conducting regular inspections and whenever there is a delay or non-payment of wages, claim cases are filed before the respective Regional Labour Commissioner (Central) who is an authority under the Act to decide the claims.

-Though there is no social security scheme as such to ensure regularisation of workers working on contract or casual basis in the Central Government, Public Sector Undertakings, the workers avail social security and other benefits of the Employees' Compensation Act (1923), the Industrial Dispute Act (1947), the Employees' State Insurance Act (1948), the Minimum Wages Act (1948), The Provident Funds Act (1925), the Employees Provident Fund and Miscellaneous Provisions Act (1952), the Maternity Benefit Act (1961), the Contract Labour Act (1970), the Payment of Gratuity Act (1972),etc
+Though there is no social security scheme as such to ensure regularisation of workers working on contract or casual basis, the workers avail social security and other benefits under the Employees' Compensation Act (1923), the Industrial Dispute Act (1947), the Employees' State Insurance Act (1948), the Minimum Wages Act (1948), The Provident Funds Act (1925), the Employees Provident Fund and Miscellaneous Provisions Act (1952), the Maternity Benefit Act (1961), the Contract Labour Act (1970), the Payment of Gratuity Act (1972), etc.